SamuelAmbrosio99/Git-History/README.md

 1. Clone the monorepo and use dev branch
 2. Run Docker
+3. Unzip the provided .env.zip
-3. Put the provided .env into ./api/
+4. Put the unziped .env into ./api/
-4. Go to the the root folder ./
+5. Go to the the root folder ./
-5. Execute the following command
+6. Execute the following command

 ```
 docker compose up